-People who travel by water therefore have a good chance of meeting a humpback whale.
+People who travel by water, therefore, have a good chance of meeting a humpback whale.
 In addition, the humpback whale, compared to most other whales, is a really good »tourist whale«.
 It is relatively trusting and does not scare easily if a boat approaches at a moderate speed.

 The humpback whale also has a habit of lifting its tail vertically out of the water before taking a deep dive.
 This is usually accompanied by sighs of satisfaction from tourists and the click of cameras if there is a boat nearby.

-Humpback whale fish together
+Humpback whales fish together

-Another behaviour trait that makes the humpback whale so popular is that it often spends long periods at the surface, where it can lift its gigantic flippers and create enormous splashes.
+Another behavior trait that makes the humpback whale so popular is that it often spends long periods at the surface, where it can lift its gigantic flippers and create enormous splashes.
 On rare occasions, a humpback whale may even jump right out of the water, but you have to be lucky to experience this.
 It happens when several whales join up to fish together.

 They built a net by blowing a ring of bubbles at the bottom.
 The fish don’t swim through the bubbles so they are caught in the confines of the cylinder formed by the bubbles.
-The whales then take turns to swim up through the bubble tunnel and feed on the captured shoals of fish.
+The whales then take turns swimming up through the bubble tunnel and feed on the captured shoals of fish.
 They can travel up through the water so fast that they almost fly up out of the water.

 A special kind

 Humpback whales belong to the family of baleen whales, i.e. whales that feed using the ingenious baleen – a comb-like structure that filters tiny organisms from the seawater which is gulped into the mouth in huge quantities.
-Traditionally, krill counts as the most important food, but at certain times, shoals of fish are very important for humpback whales in Greenland.
+Traditionally, krill counts as the most important food.
+But at certain times, shoals of fish are very important for humpback whales in Greenland.

 This is true in June in particular, when the small fish of the salmon family, the capelin, come close to the coast to spawn.
 The humpback whales can chase the capelin into the shallow water, sucking the fish into their enormous mouths.
 Where other types of whales are known for beaching themselves in shallow waters, the humpback whale has a distinct ability to avoid beaching.

-Characteristic of the humpback whale
+Characteristics of the humpback whales

 In later years, Greenland Nature Institute has collected digital photos of whale flukes from, e.g. visiting tourists to supplement information about humpback whales in Greenland.
-Another characteristic is the enormous sound register of the humpback whale and its whale song is therefore world famous.
+Another characteristic is the enormous sound register of the humpback whale and its whale song is, therefore, world-famous.